chiclez/MSW_Portugal/README.md

 - os
 - pandas

-Use the `TAOR.ipnyb` and run all cells
+Use `TAOR.ipnyb` notebook and run all cells